CORPORATE SOCIAL RESPONSIBILITY

 PRO BONO ACTIVITIES – Every year Simont Braun provides hours of legal support to non-profit organisations and vulnerable individuals.
 Some of our lawyers are also involved in the drafting of key legislative texts on a pro bono basis.
 Read more

-- Paul Alain Foriers and Rafaël Jafferali are both members of the groups of experts chosen by the Belgian Minister of Justice, Koen Geens, which in 2018 worked on a pro bono basis on the redesign and modernisation of the Belgian Companies Code and the Belgian Civil Code respectively.
-Such legislative involvement on a pro bono basis enjoys the full support of Simont Braun.
+- Rafaël Jafferali and Sander Van Loock are both members of the group of experts chosen by the Belgian Minister of Justice to work on a pro bono basis on the redesign and modernisation of the Belgian Civil Code and the Law of Obligations.

 - Emmanuel Cornu is the chairperson of Grandes Conférences Catholiques, a highly reputable and ancient organisation in Belgium that organises conferences on a variety of general interest topics, welcoming speakers of international stature.
 Simont Braun is the organisation’s registered office address and hosts its secretarial services.

-DONATION POLICY – Every year Simont Braun allocates a budget to support a number of selected charities.
+DONATION POLICY – Every year Simont Braun supports a number of selected charities.
 Read More

 - For 15 years now, Simont Braun has participated in the 20km run through Brussels as part of the Legal Run team, which supports a local charity each year.